-Nightmare Fuel: In the second half of the game, after you trigger the Grave Eclipse, you start seeing dead bodies in plain sight.
+Nightmare Fuel: In the third quarter of the game, after you trigger the Grave Eclipse, you start seeing dead bodies in plain sight.
 This is especially jarring when you visit Kaocho and Champa, where the bodies are decaying, especially in the former where you visited it in the past even talked to several of the now-dead people.
 To make matters worse, Spirit Sense can be used to read the minds of these corpses, so you can see what their last thoughts were before they died.

 And the music in a certain way doesn't help either.
 In the affected parts by the Grave Eclipse in the overworld, the music is very somber, as if a monster would attack to you in any moment (the only part that has a different music is when you walk across the Endless Wall), the battle music indicates that you're fighting with evil monsters that appears from the nothing (but it's an awesome track, by the way), and even worse, the music used in Kaocho is really dark and depressing (the karma by their actions really affected them), and all that complemented by the things previously mentioned.
 The only possible exception is the music used in the affected cities (other than Kaocho), which evokes a sad feeling instead.
 Motoi Sakuraba really showed his musical abilities there.